 Share this Post

 This is the second half of Part II in our Brand Control series.
-Throughout this series, we will explain how you can grab control of your brand and create better results with your online marketing.
+Throughout this series, we explore ways to grab control of your brand and create better results with your online marketing.

 This series has included:

 The Art of the Customer Hijack

 The “hijacking” of all these other websites that carry the restaurant’s brand is how this portal site has been able to steal the top position even though no such language about that company was typed in the search bar.
 You’d think if you’d typed Restaurant X you would see Restaurant X’s website in the top spot right?